artryazanov/artryazanov-com/README.md

 - Color scheme: Update the CSS variables in the `:root` selector
 - Fonts: Change the Google Fonts import and update the font-family properties
 - Background: Modify the SVG pattern in the `body::before` CSS rule
+- Themes: Adjust the theme-specific styles in the CSS

 ### Adding New Languages